Magic Cloth Technique

 Using your cloth, give the sky a short exposure, give your foreground a long exposure.

 The Magic Cloth Technique was born from the need to get the image right in the camera with a single shot but to still increase the dynamic range of a scene.
-Previous to the Magic Cloth, I was using HDR technique for landscapes.
+Before the Magic Cloth, I was using HDR technique for landscapes.
+HDR uses a couple of exposures combined to balance the exposure of the sky and the land.